-Planning and Logistics
+5.4.1 Planning and Logistics

-Feasibility to contain and recover spilled materials will largely be determined by the spill location, the size and rate of release, transport, terrain and weather conditions.
+Feasibility to contain and recover spilled materials will largely be determined by the spill location, the size and rate of release, transport and terrain conditions.
 This information should be compared with the time needed to deploy response personnel, equipment and construction in order to evaluate what containment operation can be effectively implemented.
 The following response elements must be considered:

-Equipment and support material mobilization time

-- · Personnel mobilization, and assembly at spill site - Actual equipment set-up and deployment time - Assess the situation and in events of severe weather, ensure that it is safe to respond.
-Consult with the Weather Advisory Procedure for guidance on severe weather. - Determine whether or not a spill has entered a waterway and whether or not access by land or water to control points is possible so that booms, absorbents, skimmers and/or vacuum equipment can be deployed. - Establish priorities to optimize utilization of personnel and equipment/materials required for containment, recovery, storage, transportation and final disposal of all materials.
+- Equipment and support material mobilization time - Personnel mobilization, transmit and assembly at spill site - Actual equipment set-up and deployment time - 1.
+Determine whether or not a spill has entered a waterway and whether or not access by land or water to control points is possible so that booms, absorbents, skimmers and/or vacuum equipment can be deployed. - 2.
+Establish priorities to optimize utilization of personnel and equipment/materials required for containment, recovery, storage, transportation and final disposal of all materials.

-Spills on Land
+5.4.2 Spills on Land